sagemath/git-developer-guide/developer/index.rst

 documentation, find bugs and typos, fix a bug, create a new class, create a fast new C library, etc. This document describes how to write programs using Sage, how to modify and extend the core Sage libraries, and how to modify Sage's documentation.
-It also discusses how to share your new and modified code with other Sage users.
+We also discuss how to share your new and modified code with other Sage users around the globe.

 .. toctree::
    :maxdepth: 3